 Also, did you know that rail passengers are one of the demographics who prefer purchasing online?
 So, a call to action online works fantastically well, grab their interest and you can often see immediate results.

 Many brands choose to host sampling and promotional events in network rail and underground stations to engage with consumers directly during a period where they have ‘time to kill’ while waiting for transport.
 Events can include:

 Whatever approach works best for you, it’s important to attract two major passenger types: those rushing through and those who have time to engage.
 This could mean having staff available to simply hand something over to the ones in a hurry, as well as other staff who can engage more.

+Going to the toilet whilst travelling on a train isn’t one of life’s most pleasant experiences in the world and so promotional posters on the back of toilet doors often come as a welcome distraction!
 Posters on toilet doors talk to a captive audience who are unlikely to want to touch a mobile device and have nothing to do but to wait and look around.
 These can be used to complement existing channels and other forms of poster adverts, they can be tailored to contain (light, humorous) toilet content.
 After all, your service, product and brand are anything but ‘bog standard’ – it’s time to flush away the competition (sorry we couldn’t resist the pun!)

-As with all our quotes, they are free and our experienced and friendly media planners will talk you through lots of options, so full steam ahead (sorry we couldn’t resist again), contact PromoMEDIA today via the enquiry box on the page.
+As with all our quotes, they are free and our experienced and friendly media planners will talk you through lots of options, so full steam ahead (sorry we couldn’t resist again), contact PromoMedia today!